Simon Harel

-Simon Harel is a Canadian writer and academic.
-He is a professor in the Département de littérature et langues du monde at the Université de Montréal and an adjunct professor at the Département d'études littéraires of the Université du Québec à Montréal.
-His research focuses on self-narratives, biographies, and autobiographies.
+Simon Harel is a Canadian intellectual.
+In addition to being a writer, speaker and an adjunct professor at the Département d'études littéraires of the Université du Québec à Montréal, he is a professor at the Département de littérature et langues du monde of the University of Montreal, where he is known as a specialist on self-narratives, biographies and autobiographies.